Iamheathsmith/401-WhiteBoard/whiteboard-18/README.md

-# whiteBoard 18
+# whiteBoard 17

 ### problem domain

-`take a K-ary and flaten it and return a SLL.
-Bonus--- sort that SLL from low to high.`
+`Write a function which will return the max child count of a node within a k-ary tree`

 ### Installing and How to use.

 To install this program, place fork and 'git clone' this repo to your computer.
-From the terminal, navigate to  `whiteBoard-18`. once there, install NPM but typing in , `nmp i`. after that you need to install JEST and eslint which is done with `npm i -D `.
+From the terminal, navigate to  `whiteBoard-16`. once there, install NPM but typing in , `nmp i`. after that you need to install JEST and eslint which is done with `npm i -D `.

 ### using the CLI